alibaba/higress/plugins/wasm-cpp/extensions/jwt_auth/README_EN.md

 iss: The issuer of the token.
 This indicates who created the token and is a string value.
 sub: The subject identifier.
 This is the unique identifier for the end user provided by the issuer, and is no longer than 255 ASCII characters, and is case-sensitive within the issuer's scope.
 aud: The audience(s) of the token, which is an array of case-sensitive strings.
-exp: The expiration time of the token, after which the token will be invalidated, is a integer declaration representing the number of seconds since January 1, 1970.
+exp: The expiration time of the token, after which the token will be invalidated, is an integer declaration representing the Unix timestamp in seconds.
-iat: The issuance time of the token, is a integer declaration representing the number of seconds since January 1, 1970.
+iat: The issuance time of the token, is an integer declaration representing the Unix timestamp in seconds.
 jti: The unique identifier of the token, and the value is unique for every token created by the issuer.
 It is usually a cryptographically random value to prevent conflicts.
 This component adds a random entropy that an attacker cannot obtain to the structured token, making it more difficult for the token to be guessed or replayed.
 ```